-Select SQL statements are not directly supported but can be handled by an external handler (OnSelectSQL event).
-If the handler is not present then an exception is raised if a Select SQL statement is found.
+If an SQL handler or a DataOutputFormatter is not present then an exception is raised if a Select SQL statement is found.

-Link to a TIBDatabase component Link to a TIBTransaction.
-Defaults to internal transaction (concurrency, wait) When true, DDL statements are always committed after execution When true, all SQL statements are echoed to log When true the script engine terminates on the first SQL Error.
-When true, grant statements are silently discarded.
+Database Link to a TIBDatabase component Transaction Link to a TIBTransaction.
+Defaults to internal transaction (concurrency, wait) AutoDDL When true, DDL statements are always committed after execution Echo When true, all SQL statements are echoed to log StopOnFirstError When true the script engine terminates on the first SQL Error.
+IgnoreGrants When true, grant statements are silently discarded.
 This can be useful when applying a script using the Embedded Server.
-When true, the number of affected rows is written to the log after a DML statement is executed.
-When true, performance statistics (in ISQL format) are written to the log after a DML statement is executed.
-Identifies a Data Output Formatter component used to format the results of executing a Select Statement.
+ShowAffectedRows When true, the number of affected rows is written to the log after a DML statement is executed.
+ShowPerformanceStats When true, performance statistics (in ISQL format) are written to the log after a DML statement is executed.
+DataOutputFormatter Identifies a Data Output Formatter component used to format the results of executing a Select Statement.